 Q. When are these SAT Tests offered in India?

 A. In India, dates for SAT exams are set on the Saturday of May, March, October and December every year.

 Q. Can I take multiple tests on the same date?

 A. You can take up to THREE SAT Subject Tests on the same day.
 On a day where you are taking a SAT Test, no other test can be taken.
 So, you cannot take a SAT Test and a SAT Subject Test on the same day.

 Q. What is the cost/registration fee for SAT Tests?

-A. SAT with essay Test is$64.50 and the SAT Subject Tests are $46 each.
+A. SAT exam fees are divided into various parts.
+The essay Test is $64.50 and the SAT Subject Tests are $46 each.
 The testing surcharge for India is $49.
 Hence total cost is $113.5 for SAT Reasoning Test and$95 for each SAT Subject Test.

 Q. How many times can I take SAT Test?